Bike tours for foodies + secret local recipes (shared!)

 “Food in Emilia-Romagna is a religion,” said Stefania Casadei, a local tour operator and BikeTours.com partner BikeRentalsPlus.
 “Extraordinary local dishes made according to tradition, behind-the-scenes visits, and easy cycling will make your day rides memorable.”

 Can’t-miss food + recipe

-Ragú Pasta Sauce – “Here in Italy, Ragú is what we call “bolognaise” – obviously from Bologna,” Stefania explains.
+Ragú Pasta Sauce – “Here in Italy, Ragú is what we call “bolognese” – obviously from Bologna,” Stefania explains.
 “Ragú is comfort food, Italian style, for the Malpezzi Price family.
 Simple ingredients combine to form a delicious sauce for your favorite pasta.
-The meat sauce is a Bolognese style meat sauce, preferably made with ground beef or a mixture of ground beef and pork, tomato sauce or paste and an initial base of finely chopped onion, carrot and celery.
-The only spices that my family ever used for this sauce were salt, pepper and at times basil.”
+The meat sauce is a Bolognese style meat sauce, preferably made with ground beef or a mixture of ground beef and pork, tomato sauce or paste and an initial base of finely chopped onion, carrots, and celery.
+The only spices that my family ever used for this sauce were salt, pepper, and at times basil.”

 Besides its beautiful and scenic cycling routes, this tour also features traditional Hungarian meals like goulash and homemade strudel.
 And don’t forget one of the highlights of this tour: the local wines!